Habib Ullah's death: Case referred to CPS

 Mr Ullah was part of a group searched as they sat in a car in High Wycombe.

 During the search by Thames Valley Police officers, he had breathing problems and later died in hospital.

-In an investigation, the IPCC did not interview the officers involved but allowed them to submit written statements instead.
+In an investigation, the IPCC interviewed the officers involved, they were also allowed to submit written statements.